Kizhakku Cheemayile: Production

 Screenwriter M. Rathnakumar first approached Kalaipuli S. Thanu to produce this film.
 Thanu liked the script, worked on it with him, and then asked him to narrate it to Bharathiraja, saying he is the appropriate person to direct the film.
 The project became a reality after he came on board.
 The film was made on first copy basis by Bharathiraja for the producer at a cost of ₹80 lakhs.
 Originally, Rajkiran was considered for the lead role.
 However, when his salary expectation was too high, Vijayakumar was finally selected for the role.
-Vadivelu was paid a small amount for the film.
-However, after acting in the film in the character of Occhu, he stated that this film's success would establish his career, which it did.
-Thanu advertised the film using only Bharathiraja, composer A. R. Rahman and lyricist Vairamuthu in the wall posters on the launch date, feeling they were more popular than the artistes.
-For the first time, computerised digital designing method was used to print posters and publicity materials.
-Radhika was initially reluctant to accept playing the female lead since she had just given birth, but when Bharathiraja persuaded her, she relented.
+Radikaa was initially reluctant to accept playing the female lead since she had just given birth, but when Bharathiraja persuaded her, she relented.
 Poet Arivumathi worked as an assistant with this film.
 Thavasi made his debut through this film.
+Vadivelu, who played a supporting role, was fired by Bharathiraja after asking a then substantial remuneration of ₹25000, but reinstated after Thanu empathised with him and promised to pay the same.